Here's a step-by-step guide on how to achieve this 5m UART Raspberry Pi Laser Distance Sensors Wholesale:

 4. Communication with the sensor:

-Send commands to the sensor using the appropriate command set for the specific model.
+Send commands to the UART distance sensor using the appropriate command set for the specific model.
 This usually involves sending start/stop characters, followed by a request for distance measurement, and then reading the response from the sensor.

 5. Writing a script: